-Step 1: After double-clicking MiniTool ShadowMaker Free icon on your computer running Windows 10/8/7, the following small window will appear.
-Here, you need to click Connect button in the Local section to the next operation.
+Step 1: After double-clicking MiniTool ShadowMaker icon on your computer running Windows 10/8/7, the following small window will appear.
+Here, you need to click Connect button in the Local or Remote section to the next operation.

 Step 2: Then, this Windows incremental backup software will enter the Home page.
-If no backup exists, this tool will prompt you to start a backup for data protection.
+If no backup exists, this free image backup software will prompt you to start a backup for data protection.

 Step 3: Then, you will go to the Backup page.
 See!
 You are asked to choose the backup source and storage path.

-- In this interface, you can find system drives for Windows 10/8/7 to run have already been selected.
-Actually, MiniTool ShadowMaker Free Edition backs up Windows operating system by default.
+1. In this interface, you can find system drives for Windows 10/8/7 to run have already been selected.
+Actually, MiniTool ShadowMaker backs up the Windows operating system by default.

 Step 3: Click Schedule feature on the Backup page.
-Then, switch this feature from to and set a regular backup.
+Then, switch this feature from OFF to ON and set a regular backup.

 2. If you don’t need an automatic backup, just skip this step and go to the next one.

-Step 4: After finishing all the sections, this free Windows incremental backup will go back to the Backup interface.
-Click Back up Now button to enter Manage page.
+Step 4: After finishing all the sections, this free Windows incremental backup software will go back to the Backup interface.
+Click Back up Now button to enter the Manage page.

 Step 5: Then, the backup process will be performed.
 After the backup is completed, just choose Incremental feature from the list menu.

-1. If you have configured a certain time point for your backup with Schedule feature, incremental backups will be created since the specific time point.
+1. If you have configured a certain time point for your backup with the Schedule feature, incremental backups will be created at the specific time point.

-3. To protect your computer, we suggest setting a regular backup and then configuring incremental backup.
+3. To protect your computer, we suggest setting a regular backup and then configuring an incremental backup.

 Then, turn it on.
 By default, the Incremental backup scheme is selected.
 Next, click OK button to return Backup page.

-This feature can help you to create an incremental backup, meanwhile, disk space management will be performed by setting the value of the reserved backup image files.
+This feature can help you to create incremental backups; meanwhile, disk space management will be performed by setting the value of the reserved backup image files.

 For instance, you want to keep the latest 3 versions of the backup image file, the backup scheme will be performed, as shown below: